-Dr. Padula joined the University of Puget Sound School of Music faculty in 2009-2010 as Director of Vocal Studies.
+Dr. Padula joined the University of Puget Sound School of Music faculty in 2009-2010 as Director of Vocal Studies after having taught at Sam Houston State University in Huntsville, TX.
 She completed both a Bachelor of Music in Vocal Performance and a Bachelor of Arts in Communication at Trinity University, a Master of Music degree from the Manhattan School of Music, and a Doctorate of Musical Arts from the University of Houston Moores School of Music, where she focused in her dissertation on pedagogical issues with the male voice, particularly registration negotiation and passaggio.
-She has presented her work in lecture, workshop and poster format at The Voice Foundation (Philadelphia, PA), The Art & Science of the Performing Voice Symposium (Seattle, WA) and at the National Association of Teachers of Singing conference (Nashville, TN).
+She has presented her dissertation research in lecture, workshop, and poster format at The Voice Foundation (Philadelphia, PA), The Art & Science of the Performing Voice Symposium (Seattle, WA), and at the National Association of Teachers of Singing conference (Nashville, TN).